 The most successful, sophisticated communications strategists I know have honed this ability, and eventually develop it as instinct.
 They look at complex issues and situations taking place in a dynamic public environment in a holistic, integrated fashion.
 This enables them to identify patterns, flag potential areas of risk, and point to creative avenues for progress in maximizing opportunities for positive impact or profile.

+The key lesson learned?
 If you want to get serious about your communications career, get serious about connecting the dots.